Quadratic Gr\"obner bases of block diagonal matching field ideals and toric degenerations of Grassmannians

 A toric degeneration of a given projective variety $X$ is a flat family of varieties whose central fiber is a toric variety $X_0$ and all of whose general fibers are isomorphic to $X$.
 The resulting toric variety $X_0$ has a rich information on the original variety $X$.
 Hence, providing a toric degeneration is a useful tool to analyze algebraic varieties by using toric geometry.
 In the present paper, we study a new family of toric degeneration of Grassmannians.

 Let $K$ be a field.
 We use the notation $\Gr(r,n)$ for the Grassmannian, which is the space of $r$-dimensional subspaces of the $n$-dimensional vector space $K^n$.
 The studies of toric degenerations of Grassmannians, flag varieties, Schubert varieties and Richardson varieties are an active research area in various branches of mathematics, such as algebraic geometry, algebraic topology, representation theory, commutative algebra, combinatorics, and so on.
 For the study of toric degenerations, see, e.g. \cite{BFFHL, BLMM, BMN, CHM, CM, MS, RW} and so on.
 There are many ways to construct toric degenerations for them.
 The main example of toric degenerations of $\Gr(r,n)$ is, so-called, the {\em Gelfand--Tsetlin degeneration} (see \cite[Section 14]{MillerSturmfels}).
 Moreover, the theory of Newton--Okounkov bodies can be applied to provide toric degenerations of varieties (see, e.g., \cite{HaradaKaveh} and the references therein).
 We can construct Newton--Okounkov bodies of Grassmannians from plabic graphs, which are certain bipartite graphs drawn in the disc, by a combinatorial manner (\cite{RW}).
 Furthermore, tropical geometry is also used for the study of toric degenerations of defining ideals in general (\cite{KavehManon}).
-Namely, the top-dimensional facets of tropicalizations of varieties are good candidates to give toric degenerations, see \cite[Lemma 1]{BMN} and also \cite{KavehManon}.
+Namely, the top-dimensional cones of tropicalizations of varieties are good candidates to give toric degenerations, see \cite[Lemma 1]{BMN} and also \cite{KavehManon}.
 It was also prove in \cite{FR} that the tropical cones arising from matching fields are a subfamily of Stiefel tropical linear spaces.